SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-json-formatted-logs.md

 ### Unable to parse input as json

-By default the JSON operator optimizes results by dropping messages that don't have the fields or keys specified in your query or if the JSON is invalid.
+By default the JSON operator optimizes results by dropping messages that do not have the fields or keys specified in your query or if the JSON is invalid.
 When a message is dropped the user interface provides a warning message:

 ![unable to parse json warning message.png](/img/search/searchquerylanguage/parse-operators/parse-json-formatted-logs/unable-to-parse-json-warning-message.png)

 This is only a warning message to inform you that at least one log returned in the scope of the query did not have a specified key.

 Use the [nodrop](parse-nodrop-option.md) option to prevent this optimization.
-For example, the following query is looking for the key `event` and it has specified not to drop messages that don't have this key:
+For example, the following query is looking for the key `event` and it has specified not to drop messages that do not have this key:

 ```sql
 _sourceCategory="nginx"